 Our customer care team will always give you a guide to the costs, and we’ll keep you up to date with revised estimates throughout any treatment.
 Fees are paid in full when treatment is completed and you come to collect your pet.
 If fees begin to add up, we might ask for an interim payment.
 To make things as convenient as possible, we accept most major credit cards.

 If your pet’s insured, you’ll need to get in touch with your insurance company to let them know your pet’s been referred to us.
 If you would like us to fill in the Veterinary Surgeon’s section of the claim form, simply bring it with you when you come to collect your pet.
-Or if you would like to discuss us assisting with a direct claim simply email email@example.com and we’ll be happy to help.
-See our Insurance, Payments and Claims factsheet here.
+Or if you would like to discuss us assisting with a direct claim, simply email [email protected] and we’ll be happy to help.
+Click here to visit our Insurance, Finance and payment page where you’ll find further information on the process for making direct and indirect claims.

 You can leave your pet in the car and come into reception, where one of our team will take a quick look at your paperwork.
 If the weather is hot please bring your pet with you.